MusemB/credit-card-fraud-detection-simulator/readme.md

 | Actual 1      | 469         | 834         |

 Unsurprisingly, the precision and recall for legitimate transactions are 1, which makes sense since the event of fraud is so rare.
-Since the fraud has a recall rate of 0.64, it means that the model missed 34% of fraudulent transactions, indicating that xgboost might not be the best suitable algorithm for this task.
+Since the fraud has a recall rate of 0.64, the model missed 34% of fraudulent transactions, indicating that xgboost might not be the best-suited algorithm for this task.